 - “Children under the age of eight years are incapable of committing crime.
 Children of eight and under twelve years of age are presumed to be incapable of committing crime, but this presumption may be removed by proof that they have sufficient capacity to understand the act or neglect, and to know that it was wrong.”
-Wash.
-Rev. Code § 9A.04.050;
+Rev. Code§ 9A.04.050 (2020).

-- A “juvenile offender” means a young person who has been found to have committed an offense, including persons 18 years of age or older over whom jurisdiction has been extended.
-Wash.
-Rev. Code Ann. §13.40.020(16)
+- “‘Juvenile offender’ means any young person who has been found to have committed an offense, including persons 18 years of age or older over whom jurisdiction has been extended.”
+Rev. Code §13.40.020(16) (2020).

 Youth in Adult Court

 Despite the existence of juvenile courts, many youth are still tried as adults.
-The court may decline jurisdiction on a discretionary and mandatory basis through decline hearings.
 Washington has three ways that youth can be prosecuted as adults:

-- Mandatory Decline Hearing: “Unless waived by the court, the parties, and their counsel, a decline hearing shall be held when the information alleges an escape by the respondent and the respondent is serving a minimum juvenile sentence to age twenty-one.”
-Wash.
-Rev. Code Ann. § 13.40.110(2).
+- A hearing on adult court jurisdiction shall be held when the information alleges an escape by the respondent and the respondent is serving a minimum juvenile sentence to age twenty-one,” but that hearing may be waived with the agreement of all parties.
+Rev. Code § 13.40.110(2) (2020).

-- Once an Adult, Always an Adult: “Juvenile,” “youth,” and “child” means any individual. . .who has not been previously transferred to adult court …unless the individual was convicted of a lesser charge or acquitted of the charge for which he or she was previously transferred…or who is not otherwise under adult court jurisdiction” Wash.
-Rev. Code Ann. §13.40.020(15)
+- Anyone “previously transferred to adult court . . . unless the individual was convicted of a lesser charge or acquitted of the charge for which he or she was previously transferred” no longer qualifies as a juvenile under the code.”
+Rev. Code §13.40.020(15) (2020).

 Involvement with the delinquency system can affect a youth’s employment, housing, and educational opportunities, leaving the young person with tremendous hurdles as they attempt to become successful adults.
 NJDC worked with local partners to create a youth and family-friendly guide that provides general information about the collateral consequences of juvenile court involvement, how to overcome these hurdles, and resources to assist in reducing the harm of having a juvenile record.